Recently-Reconnected Brothers Going Viral As They Try To Track Down Their Twin Sisters

 ENON VALLEY, Pa.
-(KDKA) — Two brothers who just made a pretty remarkable connection are now trying to track down their twin sisters.
+(KDKA/CBS LOCAL) — Two brothers who just made a pretty remarkable connection are now trying to track down their twin sisters.

 Ed Clark, from Enon Valley, Lawrence County, just met his half-brother, Matt Shaw, who was born in Lawrence County, but later moved to South Carolina.